 If you have any designer fashion lying around that you no-longer want or need (and lucky you if you do!), don’t let it become clutter.
-There’s good money to be made by selling designer clothes and accessories you no-longer need.
+There’s good money to be made in selling your designer clothes and accessories you no-longer need.

-Here’s our guide to getting the most for your designer fashion.
+Here’s our guide on how to make money selling your designer clothes.

 - What counts as designer fashion?

 - How much will I get?

 - Can I make money from memorabilia?